- Option choices

 Key Stage 3

 At KS3 students are taught in either a single gender group or a mixed gender group to allow all students to make progress at their own pace.
-Students will participate in football, netball, rugby, basketball, dance, gymnastics, rounders, cricket and athletics.
-Students participate in five lessons per fortnight.
+Students will participate in fitness, football, netball, rugby, basketball, dance, gymnastics, rounders, cricket and athletics.
+Students participate in 4 lessons per fortnight.

 Key Stage 4